RHB Bank

 RHB Bank Berhad is a Malaysian bank based in Kuala Lumpur and founded in 1997.
 It is the fourth largest fully integrated financial services group in Malaysia.
+The company name RHB represents the initials of the founder, Rashid Hussain Berhad.

 RHB Bank has over 200 branches in Malaysia and provides a range of banking products and services for individuals, small businesses and corporates.
 RHB Bank is one of the few banks in Malaysia that offers Islamic banking products and services.
 These products are offered through its subsidiary, RHB Islamic Bank Berhad.
 RHB Islamic Bank has a wide network of branches and ATMs in Malaysia and provides a range of banking products and services that are compliant with Shariah principles.

 RHB Bank is listed on the Bursa Malaysia and has a market capitalisation of RM24.77 billion as of August 2022.